awsdocs/amazon-ec2-user-guide/doc_source/MultipleIP.md

 1. On the **Review Instance Launch** page, review your settings, and then choose **Launch** to choose a key pair and launch your instance\.
 If you're new to Amazon EC2 and haven't created any key pairs, the wizard prompts you to create one\.

 **Important**
 After you have added a secondary private IP address to a network interface, you must connect to the instance and configure the secondary private IP address on the instance itself\.
-For more information, see [Configuring the operating system on your instance to recognize secondary private IPv4 addresses](#StepTwoConfigOS)\.<a name="assignIP-launch-cmd"></a>
+For more information, see [Configure the operating system on your instance to recognize secondary private IPv4 addresses](#StepTwoConfigOS)\.<a name="assignIP-launch-cmd"></a>

 **To assign a secondary IPv4 address during launch using the command line**
 + You can use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
   + The `--secondary-private-ip-addresses` option with the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command \(AWS CLI\)
   + Define `-NetworkInterface` and specify the `PrivateIpAddresses` parameter with the [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) command \(AWS Tools for Windows PowerShell\)\.<a name="assignIP-existing"></a>